Low Debt Quality on Hong Kong Stocks (HKSE): 25 Years of Outperformance vs Hang Seng

 Method

 Annual returns are measured July-to-July, since the portfolio rebalances each July.
 The year label marks the start of each 12-month holding period.
-Returns are in HKD; SPY returns are in USD.
-The comparison captures strategy performance in local terms, not currency-adjusted.
+All returns are in HKD.

 The Signal